-Organic Rank – Also look at the organic listings when you search for those local keywords, as well as the keywords you are optimizing your own site for.
-Where do your competitors rank in comparison to you?
-What kinds of content are ranking – is it just their site, or do other content and social sites show up as well?
+Organic Performance – Also look at the organic listings when you search for those local keywords, as well as the keywords you are optimizing your own site for.
+Where do your competitors appear in comparison to you?
+What kinds of content are showing – is it just their site, or do other content and social sites show up as well?

 Reviews & Local Listings

 Take note of your competitors’ online reputation by looking at their reviews online.
-You can check out review sites like Google+, Yelp, Citysearch, or industry-specific sites and see how they are ranking compared to you and if those sites are optimized for search.
+You can check out review sites like Google My Business, Yelp, Citysearch, or industry-specific sites and see how they are ranking compared to you and if those sites are optimized for search.
 In addition, conduct a search for your competitor’s reputation terms, like “Business Name Reviews” on a search engine and see what turns up.
 Do your biggest competitors have more reviews than you?
 Is their reputation overall positive or negative?
-Either way, you may want to start asking some of your happy customers to leave you reviews on some of these sites, so that when a consumer is researching both you and a competitor, your glowing reputation can speak for you online.
+Either way, you may want to start focusing on your online reputation, so that when a consumer is researching both you and a competitor, your glowing reputation can speak for you online.

 Social Media Sites

-Content sites like a company blog, YouTube channel, or photo site, are also key ways businesses can boost SEO and engagement online.
+Content sites like a company blog or YouTube channel are also key ways businesses can boost SEO and engagement online.
 See which of these of these sites your competitors have created and which they are using to their advantage.
 What types of blogs, images, infographics, or videos are they sharing?
 Are they using relevant descriptions and keyword-rich tags?
-Because these types of content can rank well in search engines and provide backlinks to a business website, seeing which sites work for your competitors can help you decide the types of sites you want a presence on as well.
+Because these types of content can perform well in search engines and provide backlinks to a business website, seeing which sites work for your competitors can help you decide the types of sites you want a presence on as well.